bernardopg/SwayNotificationCenter/README.md

 - `G_DEBUG=fatal_criticals` or `G_DEBUG=fatal_warnings`: Causes GLib to abort
   the program at the first call to g_warning() or g_critical().

-More can be read [here](https://www.manpagez.com/html/glib/glib-2.56.0/glib-running.php)
+More can be read in the [GLib running programs documentation](https://www.manpagez.com/html/glib/glib-2.56.0/glib-running.php)